 1. | Admission to the Ph.D. program in participating departments. |

-2. | Attendance and participation in the Biocatalysis Seminar Program. |
+3. | Attendance and participation in the Biocatalysis Seminar Program. |

 6. | Attend and participate in mini-symposia, which are one- day industry/academic conferences held at The University of Iowa |

-7. | Present one or more posters at the Annual Biocatalysis and Bioprocessing Conference. |
+7. | Present one poster or talk at the Annual Biocatalysis and Bioprocessing Conference. |

-8. | Courses required by the student’s “home” department, and a minimum of 2-3 s.h. of coursework in each of the three core areas in biotechnology. |
+8. | Courses required by the student’s “home” department, and at least 3 s.h. of coursework in four of five core areas of biotechnology. |

 9. | Complete the university-wide course, “Responsible Conduct of Research”, which is offered each fall semester |